CaioCeretta/Rocketseat/c#/formacao/initial-projects/theory/collections-theory.md

 `dictionary.Add(1, "Caio"); dictionary.Add(2, "Ceretta"); dictionary.Add(5, "Alex");`

-And we access the keys similar to arrays, such as dictionary[2] will return the value "Ceretta"
+And we access the keys similar to arrays, such as dictionary[2] will return the value "Ceretta".

+We could also use a method to find if a given key exists in the dictionary, like

+`bool exists = dictionary.ContainsKey(9)" <- false